wilsonmar/wilsonmar.github.io/_posts/2016-07-03-macos-homebrew.md

 {% include _toc.html %}

-This tutorial provides a deep dive of Homebrew, a package manager for Mac OSX (MacOS) that's like other package mangers for Linux:
+This tutorial provides a deep dive of Homebrew, a package manager for macOS that's like other package mangers for Linux:

 <table border="1" cellpadding="4" celspacing="0">